 [(LN / N-1) + 12N] 30 + 36 = 66

-This truck would be limited to a max weight of 51,000 lbs. total max weight.
+This truck would be limited to a maximum weight of 51,000 lbs. total.
 That’s lower than the federal and state limits.

 I know that this process is not extremely simple.
 And for that, I would like to apologize.

-But here’s the thing.
-Know that you have this information, and you can easily walk through the equation, and you can see how much weight your vehicles can haul.
+But here’s the thing: Know that you have this information, and you can easily walk through the equation and see how much weight your vehicles can haul.

 Is it less than the legal limits?